The key to being a successful adult, and more importantly, a successful parent, is knowing what all your options are and choosing the best one.

 And that’s just what we’re here to help you to do.

 What is the GED and what can it do for you?

-The GED is equivalent to a high school qualification, so you can use it to apply to college, just like you would with any high school qualification.
+The online GED offered by Think Digital Academy, is equivalent to a high school qualification, so you can use it to apply to college, just like you would with any high school qualification.
 Although the GED is based on the American educational system, it is recognised worldwide.
 More than 98 % of colleges and universities in the United States accept the GED.
 Although universities in South Africa do not accept the GED, most other tertiary institutions do.
 Contact the institution you would like to attend to enquire about their entry requirements.

 The great news is that employers recognise the GED, so, if you have the necessary skills and experience, you can apply for positions requiring a high school qualification.
 Your GED qualification can also significantly increase your earning potential.

 Passing the GED exam can give you better opportunities for work in the future.
 And don’t think that you’re alone in preparing for or wanting to earn your GED: there are 20 million GED graduates around the world.

 Many students aren’t cut out to complete a standard high school qualification, and it usually has nothing to do with learning ability.
 Unlike a high school qualification, the GED can be completed in as little as three months.
 This makes it an ideal option for older students who would like to prepare for a career or college studies.
 The only requirement is that students are 17 when they write the final GED exams.
 There is no maximum age limit.